michaelqmaguire/sdud-copd-expansion/README.md

 Compiled data set is not publicly available, but can be made available upon request.

-Methodology can be located at the following GitHub repository:
+Methodology can be located at the following GitHub repository: **Currently under review and will be committed after final checks. **